 - Shippers package in order to (fill in the blank) the material. - 2.
-Driver placard their vehicle to (fill in the blank) the risk. - 3.
+Drivers placard their vehicles to (fill in the blank) the risk. - 3.
 What three things do you need to know to decide which placards (if any) you need? - 4.
 A hazardous materials identification number must appear on the (fill in the blank) and on the (fill in the blank).
 The identification number must also appear on cargo tanks and other bulk packaging. - 5.
 Where must you keep shipping papers describing hazardous materials?

 These questions may be on your test.
-If you can't answer them all, re-read subsections 9.1, 9.2 and 9.3.
+If you cannot answer them all, reread subsections 9.1, 9.2, and 9.3.